-The application process can vary depending on your academic background and the degree program you wish to join.
-Following are the links where you will find the information you need to begin your application.
+Additional admission requirements can vary depending on your academic background and the degree program you wish to join.
+Following are the links where you will find the additional information you need to begin your application.

 - 1. Undergraduate Application Process

 - 2. Homeschooled Application Process

 - 3. Graduate Application Process

-- 4. International Application Proces
+- 4. International Application Process

 - 5. English Program Admission Process